Clinical-Genomics/microSALT/README.md

 </p>

 microbial Sequence Analysis and Loci-based Typing pipeline

+The microbial sequence analysis and loci-based typing pipeline (microSALT) is used to determine a microbial samples organism specific sequence type.
+This is in turn defined from a set of six to eight organism specific allele types. microSALT also provides a database storage solution and pdf generation of these results.

 ## Requirements
 ### Hardware
 * A slurm enabled HPC
 * A mySQL server
+* A (clarity) LIMS server

 ###Software
 * Conda